Matt Bianco: Reilly-Fisher duo years

 The band's fourth studio album, Samba in Your Casa, was released in 1991 by Warner Brothers.
-It was not a commercial success, though one of its singles, a cover of "What a Fool Believes" by Kenny Loggins, reached number 23 in Ireland.
-Reilly and Fisher split from their record company and started recording albums in their own studios to subsequently offer them for release to independent distributors worldwide.
+It was not a commercial success, though one of its singles, a cover of "What a Fool Believes" (originally by Kenny Loggins and popularised by The Doobie Brothers), reached number 23 in Ireland.
+Reilly and Fisher split from their record company and started recording albums in their own studios.
 They scored contracts with ZYX Music and Intercord in Europe, and Victor Entertainment in Asia, but failed to sign on with another major label.
-Their fifth album, Another Time Another Place, was first released only in Japan in 1993, and in other territories the following year.
-It was not a commercial success, but the lead single "Our Love" was a minor chart success in Germany.
+Their fifth album, Another Time Another Place, was first released only in Japan in 1993, and in other countries the following year.

-While the band's success in Europe somewhat waned, they would develop a loyal fan base in Asia, particularly in Japan.
-Their 1997 album World Go Round reached number 23 there, and the lead single "Sunshine Day" was a moderate dance hit in the US.
+Their 1997 album World Go Round reached number 23 in Japan, and the lead single "Sunshine Day" was a moderate dance hit in the US.
 In 1998, the band released A/Collection exclusively in Japan – a compilation featuring a number of remakes of their stand-out album tracks plus remixes of a few of their hits.
 It was another top 40 seller there, and the 2000 studio album Rico peaked at number 48.
-After over 15 years of recording and touring together, Reilly and Fisher split amicably.